 Keep death benefit for a shorter period

-The policyholder can essentially surrender the whole life insurance, then take their cash value and purchase the equivalent of term life insurance on the insured person.
-This option is typically only available to insured persons below the age of 80, as most insurance companies do not offer term life to elderly persons.
+The policyholder can effectively surrender the whole life policy, then use the cash value to purchase the equivalent of term life insurance on the insured person.
+This option is typically only available if the insured person is below age 80, since most insurers don’t offer term life to very elderly applicants.

 Retain insurance with a lower death benefit

-In exchange for a lower death benefit, the policyholder can stop paying premiums.
-Depending on the contract and agreement, the cash value may or may not be adjusted during this change.
+The policyholder can stop paying premiums in exchange for a lower death benefit.
+Depending on the contract and agreement, the cash value may or may not be adjusted.

 Surrender and receive the cash value

-The policyholder can completely surrender their policy, allowing them to keep the cash value minus any applicable surrender fees.
-These are fees paid to the insurance company upon cancellation of the policy.
-Many surrender fees are based on a sliding time scale, meaning the fees are higher if surrendered in early years, but lower if surrendered in later years.
-Any gains above and beyond the basis (amount contributed) are taxable to the policyholder.
+The policyholder can surrender the policy and receive the cash value minus any applicable surrender fees (fees charged by the insurer when the policy is canceled).
+Surrender fees often follow a sliding schedule: higher in early years and lower in later years.
+Any gains above the basis (amount contributed) are taxable to the policyholder.

 Perform a life (viatical) settlement